Research Project: Coats of arms in practice. The history of heraldic communication in late medieval culture and society (12th to 15th centuries)

 Armorials form not only a central source for the project, but also an instructive parallel and potential corrective to its main investigation.
 Armorials seem to have undergone a very similar process of development to coats of arms themselves, metamorphosing from simple lists and enumerations to complex media of representation (Codex Cotta, Armorial Revel) and political argumentation (Armorial Ryneck), all the way to the attempt to picture the whole world through coats of arms (Armorial Grünenberg).
 The subproject seeks to understand the changes in the structure and function of armorials, or, more precisely, transformations in their intended uses and contexts.
 In doing so, these transformations will be set in the context of intermedial relationships with collections of heraldic arms beyond manuscript sources.

 For more information about the subproject see: http://heraldica.hypotheses.org/598

 Late medieval heraldry is a unique and unparalleled phenomenon.
 We know of no symbolic system comparable with heraldic representation in its complexity and medial impact.
 By addressing the question of how such a complex visual system could emerge in precisely this context, the project has the capacity to grasp the singularity of the late Middle Ages in a new and innovative way, and thus to make a major contribution to our understanding of this crucial transitional epoch, a period which in many respects laid the foundations of modern society.

 - Structure and Function of Medieval Armorials (Elmar Hofman)

 - Heraldry and Urban Visual Culture in Late Medieval England and Germany (Marcus Meer)

 - Heraldry in royal political communication in Late Medieval Portugal (Miguel Metelo de Seixas, Torsten Hiltmann)

-For an overview of the different contributions and announcements of this project on “Heraldica Nova”, please see: here.
+For an overview of the different publications and lectures that emerged from this project, please see: here.